 Note: Transfer credits are reviewed and accepted on an individual basis by the institution you are applying to.

-- Some courses might require additional software of applications packages; you will be given this information prior to starting the course.
+Some courses might require additional software or applications packages.
+You will be given this information before starting the course.

 The approximate cost of textbooks and other supplies is estimated at $750 per term.